open-feature/go-sdk-contrib/providers/flagd/e2e/README.md

 `integral-float-flag` is absent for the coercion scenario just described.
 [open-feature/flagd-testbed#392](https://github.com/open-feature/flagd-testbed/issues/392) adds both
 flags and all three go green together.
-None of the three gets its own known-deviation entry, because the gap is in the fixture and an entry there would attribute it to the provider.
+None of the three gets its own known-deviation entry, because the gap is in the fixture and an entry there would attribute it to the provider — which is the first of the two consequences the appendix states alongside the rule above.
+The second is why `@large-integers` is withheld *with* that issue named: a capability withheld for a backend gap is temporary in a way one withheld by choice is not, and a withholding with no note saying why outlives its reason.

 **Re-run a red result before reading anything into it.** The launchpad's `POST /start` returns before flagd's file source has finished loading the regenerated flag file, so any scenario can fail